felipead/cassandra-logger/README.md

 The logger currently does not support tables with composite primary keys.
 Please make sure all primary keys for the tables you want to log have one single column.

-By default, column named `timestamp` will not be logged.
+By default, any column named `timestamp` will not be logged.
 The logger assumes this is an audit timestamp, which does not make sense to be logged.
 You can easily customize which columns to ignore editing the `cassandra-logger.properties`.

 All column names will be logged in lower case.